-Consider a system that transmits symbols as (infinitely-)short pulses of different amplitudes.
-These are called "impulses."
-A low-pass channel will limit the rise time of the impulses and cause them to be "smeared" in time.
-However, if the response of the channel to these impulses is zero at multiples of the symbol period then one impulse will not cause ISI to subsequent impulses if we sample at these zero-crossing times.
-This is called the Nyquist no-ISI criteria.
+Consider a system that transmits symbols that are infinitely-short pulses of different amplitudes.
+A lowpass channel will limit the rise time of these impulses and cause them to be extended in time.
+However, if the response of the channel to these impulses is zero after one symbol period then the impulse will not cause ISI to the next impulse.
+And if the channel impulse response passes through zero at all future multiples of the symbol period then the impulses will not interfere with subsequent impulses.
+This is the Nyquist no-ISI condition stated in the time domain.